carina-cc/elizabethgould/essay.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/e/e1/A_century_of_birds_from_the_Himalaya_Mountains_%28TAB._XVII%29_%289237224583%29.jpg">

 There are no records of Elizabeth’s qualification as a draughtswoman, but she would have most likely been familiar with sketches and watercolour paintings of common botany.
 Nonetheless, it was very different to drawing photographic representations of feathered animals.
-This, coupled with her first pregnancy with John, must have proven to be a taxing challenge.
+This, coupled with her first pregnancy, must have proven to be a taxing challenge.
 Despite the stress of her new roles as both a mother and draughtswoman, she still spent hours meticulously practising the art of lithography, as taught by a fellow collaborator, Edward Lear [^6].
-Finally, after two years of strenuous labour, her lavishly crafted plates were published in “_A Century of Birds from the Himalaya Mountains_” (1830-1832) accompanied by N. A. Vigors’ factful scientific explanations.
-Only days after the publication, Elizabeth gave birth to her first son, an adorable baby boy by the name of John Henry.
+Finally, after two years of strenuous hard work, her lavishly crafted plates were published in “_A Century of Birds from the Himalaya Mountains_” (1830-1832) accompanied by N. A. Vigors’ factful scientific explanations.
+Only days after the publication, Elizabeth gave birth to her first son, a baby boy by the name of John Henry.
 <param ve-image
        fit="contain"
        title="Himalayan Monal (Lophophorus impeyanus) in “A Century of Birds from the Himalaya Mountains”"